mponce0/covid19.analytics/README.md

-The "covid19.analytics" R package also provides basic analysis tools and functions to investigate these datasets.
+The "covid19.analytics" package also provides basic analysis tools and functions to investigate these datasets.

 <object data="man/figures/livemap.html" width="105%" height="525"></object>